Currency:

 So, find out why it's good to have a reliable website.
 Here are twelve steps that will allow you to increase its level of trust in the eyes of your visitors.

-What makes a site trustworthy? - 11 Tips
+What makes a site trustworthy? - 11 tips

-1. Make your company data public
+1. Make your company data available

 I think this is one of the most obvious things to keep in mind.